sambacha/jsonlint/README.md

 validate(parse('string with JSON data'))
 ```

-Compiling JSON schema supports the same options as parsing JSON data (`ignoreComments`, `allowSingleQuotedStrings`).
+Compiling JSON schema supports the same options as parsing JSON data (except for `reviver`).
 They can be passed as the second (object) parameter.
-The optional second `environment` parameter can be passed as an additional property in the options object too:
+The optional second `environment` parameter can be passed either as a string or as an additional property in the options object too:

 ```js
 const validate = compile('string with JSON schema', {